Your Section 21 notice needs checking: there was a tenant confirmation step in the prescribed information

 - If this issue overlaps with legacy Section 21 notice rules, check Section 21 abolition guide to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 validity guides for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use what has replaced Section 21 for the underlying rule set.

 - If you need the route-specific rules on legacy Section 21 notice rules, start with overview of tenant rights in England so you can check the dates and documents against your own case.